cuongh1799/HSR-Discord-bot/README.md

 ### DISCLAIMER: THE IMPLEMENTATION OF LAVAPLAYER IS HEAVILY BASED ON THEIR EXAMPLE ON THEIR GITHUB PAGE

 ## APIs
-Ruan Mei utilize the JDA API for interacting with discord, as well as using LavaPlayer to play music For GUI, Ruan Mei use JavaFx and SceneBuilder
+The bot utilize the JDA API for interacting with discord, as well as using LavaPlayer to play music For GUI, Ruan Mei use JavaFx and SceneBuilder

 ## How APIS are used